rpi-mps/Start-Here/README.md

 These repositories contain the necessary code and documentation for progressing through the Microprocessor Systems course at Rensselaer Polytechnic Institute (course ECSE-4790).
 The course is a lab-focused course in which students are to complete in-depth labs in ordered sequence, and it has been newly revamped and updated (as of 2017) to migrate from the venerable 8051 to STM32F7s (specifically STM32F769NI).

 In order to work through the content of these repositorites, the materials in the file BOM.txt are needed.
-Mac and Linux users should download BOM_LF.txt (Unix uses different style line-endings/enter spaces from Windows: Windows uses CRLF, while Linux and Mac use LF).
+Mac and Linux users should download BOM_LF.txt (Unix uses different style line-endings/"enter-spaces" from Windows: Windows uses CRLF, while Linux and Mac use LF).

 This course now also supports Linux, Mac, and Windows, and provided within these repositories are 2 build systems for each.
 The first is an Eclipse-based IDE ("STM32 Workbench") with a built-in step-by-step debugger and all the bulk that comes with Eclipse-based IDEs, and the second is a custom scripts-based system that was made by stripping down STM32 Workbench into simple "Compile," "Upload," and "Cleanup" scripts for those who prefer a more minimal environment.
 As such, one only needs the contents of certain repositories in order to have everything needed software-wise to get started.